geek111/tab/mytabs/README.md

 - Tabs can be reordered via drag and drop, including moving multiple selected tabs at once.
 - Bulk assign selected tabs to any Firefox container or move them back to the default container.
 - Pinned and active tabs retain their state and original order when moved between windows or containers.
+- Tabs can be organized into named groups using the tab context menu, and managed (add, rename, color, delete) from the Options page.
 - Container-related actions require Firefox's container feature and the `contextualIdentities` permission.
 If containers are disabled, the container filter and "Add to Container" buttons will not be shown.
 - A **Full View** window shows tabs in a responsive grid that fills the entire window.
   - The number of columns adapts to the window size.